lisa-lumos/Snowflake/11-security.md

 System-Defined Roles:
 - ORGADMIN: create/view accounts, view usage info
-- ACCOUNTADMIN: root role in the system.
+- ACCOUNTADMIN: highest role in the system.
 Should be granted to a limited number of users in your account.
 - SECURITYADMIN: manage object grants globally, create/monitor/manage users & roles.
 - USERADMIN: create/manage users and roles
 - SYSADMIN: create warehouses and database objects.
 Grant privileges on warehouses/databases/objects to other roles.